-Manny McIntyre is noted as the first known African-Canadian to play professionally in organized baseball.
+Manny McIntyre is noted as the first known African-Canadian to play professionally in organized baseball after integration.
 He was also a member of the first all-black line in semi-professional/professional hockey history.

-McIntyre played for the Trois-Rivières (or Drummondville, according to one source) team in the Quebec Provincial League in 1945, however the league at that time was not a part of organized baseball (rather, it was an independent league).
+As a youth, he led the Devon, NB team to the New Brunswick provincial championship.
+McIntyre then played for the Trois-Rivières (or Drummondville, according to one source) team in the Quebec Provincial League in 1945, however the league at that time was not a part of organized baseball (rather, it was an "outlaw league", what would now be called an independent league).
 He signed a contract with the St. Louis Cardinals for the 1946 season and played for the Sherbrooke Canadiens that year, thereby becoming the first known African-Canadian to play organized ball.
 He hit .310 with one home run and two doubles in 30 games, collecting 40 hits in 129 at-bats.

 He also played in the New Brunswick Senior Baseball League and Halifax and District Baseball League during his time as a baseball player.